tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 add_filter( 'ip-geo-block-login', 'my_emergency' );
 add_filter( 'ip-geo-block-admin', 'my_emergency' );`

-And `Clear statistics` at `Statistics` tab on your dashborad.
-Then you can remove above codes.
+Then `Clear statistics` at `Statistics` tab on your dashborad.
+After that, you can remove above codes.

 = How can I protect my `wp-config.php` against malicious access? =